 But living in Miami means you’ll also want to understand your hurricane coverage (typically included in your standard home insurance policy) and consider flood and sinkhole insurance (which isn’t in a standard homeowners policy).

-This law also requires insurance providers to offer premium discounts for wind mitigation measures.
-If you’ve installed wind and impact resistant doors and windows and have reinforced your roof, you can save a significant amount on your homeowners insurance.
+Insurance providers in Florida must offer premium discounts for wind mitigation measures.
+If you’ve installed wind and impact resistant doors and windows and have reinforced your roof, you may save a significant amount on your homeowners insurance.

 Remember: just because your homeowners policy has a hurricane deductible doesn’t mean it covers all damage associated with hurricanes.
 Notably, it won’t cover flood damage.
 Only flood insurance can help pay for property damage caused by storm surges.